CinnoxGitHub/VIsitorSampleApp/README.md

 # **Android Quick Start Guide**
-This guide will help you know how to use Cinnox Visitor SDK on Android application through the sample app demonstration.
+This guide will help you know how to use the CINNOX Visitor SDK on Android application through the sample app demonstration.

 ## **Step 1: Add Libraries and Dependencies**
-1. Add the following code snippet inside the repositories block in the app/build.gradle section:
+1. Add the following code snippet inside the repositories block to the app/build.gradle section:

 ```kotlin
 buildscript {